ghc-proposals/ghc-proposals/proposals/0000-improve-ieee-float-decimal-processing.rst

 for some packages that rely on ``GHC.Float.floatToDigits`` (scientific for example), ``decodeFloatDecimal`` will also be a better choice.

+Some algorithms using IEEE float rounding or truncating will be faster.

 Costs and Drawbacks
 -------------------